Come Fly with Me

 Intro Part 1 Part 2 Part 3 Outro

 I know pterosaurs aren’t dinosaurs, but it feels like they should be, right?
-I mean I get it, dinosaurs are defined by their skeleton and evolutionary history, all sharing an upright posture1 yadda yadda yadda.
+I mean I get it, dinosaurs are defined by their skeleton and evolutionary history, all sharing an upright posture1: Go to reference 1 at the end of the page yadda yadda yadda.
 But I didn’t grow up playing “dinosaurs and their somewhat-related reptile cousins who happen to fly and / or swim”.
-I just played dinosaurs.2 Pterosaurs were flying-dinosaurs and marine reptiles, like the ichthyosaurs and plesiosaurs, were water-dinosaurs.
+I just played dinosaurs.2: Go to reference 2 at the end of the page Pterosaurs were flying-dinosaurs and marine reptiles, like the ichthyosaurs and plesiosaurs, were water-dinosaurs.

 When I say I love dinosaurs, I assume you know what I mean.
 I love all the old reptiles that stomped, soared, and swam throughout the Mesazoic and beyond.
-Sure, a rauisuchian3 is not a dinosaur, but if you found yourself transported back to the mid-Triassic and being chased by one, you probably wouldn’t be able to tell the difference (or care to try).
+Sure, a rauisuchian3: Go to reference 3 at the end of the page is not a dinosaur, but if you found yourself transported back to the mid-Triassic and being chased by one, you probably wouldn’t be able to tell the difference (or care to try).

 A digital rendering of the prehistoric flying reptile Eudimorphodon, shown gliding over an ocean with its wings spread wide.
 It has a long tail with a diamond-shaped tip, an elongated beak with visible teeth, and a lightly feathered or textured body, all set against a blue sky with scattered clouds.